tombenke/rest-api-archetype/README.md

 The `lib` folder contains:

 - the `services` folder, which contains the service definition subfolders,
-- the `config.yml` file, which lists the available services via the paths to their folder,
 - the `index.js` module definition file.

 ### Service endpoints